oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences/README.md

 - How to execute multiple dependent loops in parallel using the `task_sequence` class, `pipe`s and the `async()` function call
 - How the compiler automatically adds depth to pipes that bypass one or more loops

-The demonstration system in this tutorial can be observed in the following diagram.
-The arrows in the diagram represents the data flow in the system and a consumer loop will process the output from the producer loop and finally writes the output into a output pipe.
-The behaviour of the naive implementation of the sequence of loops and using task sequences to schedule the loops to run in parallel can be observed in the waveform below.
+The demonstration system in this tutorial is explained in the following diagram.
+The code contains a sequence of loops that communicate through arrays (e.g. Loop A communicates to loop B through `array_a_b`).
+The compiler will schedule these loops such that a producer loop must completely finish executing before its corresponding consumer loop can begin, as shown in the following simulation waveforms.
+We can improve performance by placing each loop in a `task_sequence` and joining the task sequences with pipes instead of arrays.
+This allows the compiler to schedule the loops to run in parallel.

 ![](assets/LoopStructure.svg)